Omnigraph

 What the schema drives

-When Omnigraph opens a repository, it compiles _schema.pg into a catalog:
+When Omnigraph opens a graph, it compiles the stored schema source into a catalog:

-4. Build indices@index and @key annotations cause BTree, inverted (full-text), or IVF-HNSW (vector) indices to be created.
+4. Build indices, @index and @key annotations cause BTree (scalar), inverted (full-text), or ivf_flat (vector) indexes to be created.

 On this page